Vincent Hwang

 View on GitHub

-Hi, there.
-I’m Vincent Hwang (黃柏文).
-I’m currently a PhD student supervised by Peter Schwabe (樂岩) at Max Planck Institute for Security and Privacy.
-Currently, I’m learning how to verify assembly-optimized implementations of post-quantum cryptosystems.
-Before joining the PhD program, I obtained my master’s degree under the supervision of Yen-Huan Li (李彥寰).
+Before joining the PhD program in January 2023, I obtained my master’s degree under the supervision of Yen-Huan Li (李彥寰) in June 2022.
 I mostly worked with Bo-Yin Yang (楊柏因).
-In particular, I was (and am) focusing on implementing number-theoretic transforms used in the lattice-based cryptosystems Dilithium, Kyber, NTRU, NTRU Prime, and Saber.
-My master thesis focuses on the following platforms:
+I was focusing on implementing number-theoretic transforms used in the lattice-based cryptosystems Dilithium, Kyber, NTRU, NTRU Prime, and Saber on the following platforms:

-You can find the details here.
+You can find the details of the master thesis here.

 Contact